Investing in troubled waters: the material risks of fish mortality and the use of wild-caught fish in feed for the aquaculture sector

 You might also like...

-This report scores the top 10 UK supermarkets to assess how effectively they are addressing the ocean sustainability implications of the farmed seafood they sell, which remains largely reliant on the use of ...
+This report assess how effectively the top seven German supermarkets are addressing the ocean sustainability implications of the farmed seafood they sell.
+Read our German language report:

 Erwischt: Wildfisch als Fischfutter für Aquakulturen!